bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 **"Zippertits"**

 A pejorative that transphobes use to describe trans men, in reference to top surgery scars; a graphic description of post-surgical scarring used to evoke mutilation and disgust.
-Examples of transphobes using this include:
+Examples of (random) transphobes using this include:

 * [Example 1](https://x.com/AthrexEntity/status/1780179067372794278)[^51]
 * [Example 2](https://x.com/MalokK97861047/status/1780565871724753155)[^52]
 * [Example 3](https://x.com/challah_bread_/status/1780043715274293433)[^53]

-and endorsement by BS:
+and endorsement by BS, which was liked and apparently subsequently removed (as she is known to do when caught out):
 * [Example 1](../assets/img/benjanun-report/bb-u14.png)[^54]

 **Other cases of transphobia**

-* "XX behavior"[^59]
+* "XX behavior"[^59] - "making the [r/egg_irl] bot use [assumes viewer is X content warning] has to be the most XX behavior i've ever seen"

 ## Attacks and impacts